Visit Parc des Volcans, Auvergne

 Towns and villages

-While the volcano region is less well known for its towns and villages, there are several of interest - we suggest Salers, listed as a 'most beautiful village of France'; and Saint-Flour and Saint-Nectaire as very typical Auvergne towns, or pehaps the thermal spa and ski town of Mont-Dore.
+While the volcano region is less well known for its towns and villages, there are several of interest - we suggest Salers, listed among the 'most beautiful villages of France', and Saint-Flour and Saint-Nectaire as very typical Auvergne towns, or pehaps the thermal spa and ski town of Mont-Dore.

 You will also come across various castles as you explore the Parc des Volcans, for example at Murol, Pesteils and Anjony.